DLibatique/dlibatique.github.io/_pages/2-cv.md

 - **(2018)** Review, [W.M.
 Barton, The Pervigilium Veneris: *A New Critical Text, Translation, and Commentary*](https://doi.org/10.1017/S0009840X18002147). *Classical Review* 69.1.

 ### Public Outreach:
+- **(2021)** Consultant and contributor, Homer Bound podcast.
+- **(2021)** “[BIPOC Features: Daniel Libatique](http://notesfromtheapotheke.com/bipoc-features-daniel-libatique/).” *Notes from the Apotheke*.
+- (2021) “[Contingent Faculty Series: A Conversation with Daniel Libatique](https://classicalstudies.org/node/35356).” *Society for Classical Studies Blog*.
 - **(2020)** "[Object-ifying Language](https://eidolon.pub/object-ifying-language-fd8d3d75cb6f)." *Eidolon*.

 ### Manuscripts in Progress
+- Edited volume, co-editor with Fiona McHardy, *Diversity and the Study of Antiquity in Higher Education*, Routledge.
 - Monograph, *Philomela's Tongue: Speech, Silence, and the Voice of Gender."
 - Article, “Atomic Intertext: Lucretius *DRN* 2.500-507 and Ovid *Met.* 6.576-586.”
 - Article, “The Meter of the *Pervigilium Veneris*.”